-The visa-free status that Micronesian passport holders currently enjoy, however, will entail an online registration from 2021, onwards.
+The visa-free status that Micronesian passport holders currently enjoy, however, will entail an online registration from late 2022 onwards.
 The mandatory travel authorization —known as ETIAS— can be obtained entirely online without the need to wait in line at an embassy or consulate.

 ETIAS stands for European Travel Information and Authorization System, and is being developed in order to help EU authorities effectively pre-screen visa-exempt citizens prior to their departure towards Europe.

 The ETIAS is an obligatory travel document for citizens of over 60 countries that share visa waiver agreements with the European Union.
-From 2021, the ETIAS will be a mandatory entry requirement for all Micronesians who wish to enter the Schengen Area for short trips of under 90 days’ duration.
+From late 2022 onwards, the ETIAS will be a mandatory entry requirement for all Micronesians who wish to enter the Schengen Area for short trips of under 90 days’ duration.

 Which countries can Micronesians visit on an ETIAS?